 This recipe has been on my mind for quite some time.
 Debating back and forth if I should use bacon or pancetta?
 Keep it simple and just do salt and pepper?
 Well, I decided on pancetta.
 Mainly because I did not want the added smokiness to overpower anything.
 I went for herbs de Provence because I love the blend of herbs that add an amazing aroma.
 The lavender adds a nice mild floral note that pairs wonderfully.

-The asparagus was blanced briefly in some heavily salted water before being wrapped with pancetta.
-I placed the pancetta wrapped asparagus on a baking tray with a rack in order for the heat to circulate.
+The asparagus was balanced briefly in some heavily salted water before being wrapped with pancetta.
+I placed the pancetta-wrapped asparagus on a baking tray with a rack in order for the heat to circulate.
 Make sure to place the seam-side down so that your asparagus bundles do not come apart.

 Hollandaise is pretty easy to make.
-It just takes some paitence and technique.
-Making sure everything is not too hot nor cold or your sauce will break.
+It just takes some patience and technique.
+Make sure everything is not too hot or cold or your sauce will break.
 Make sure your clarified butter is warm and you add it in a steady stream.
-I rolled up a towel into a circle for my bowl to nestle into--for when whisking, the bowl is not moving all over the place.
+I rolled up a towel into a circle for my bowl to nestle into–for when whisking, the bowl is not moving all over the place.

-- 2 pounds asparagus (do not use the extra big ones.)
+- 2 pounds of asparagus do not use the extra big ones.

 - 2 teaspoons herbs de Provence

 - 5-6 slices of pancetta